onzfonz/comp227/src/content/0/en/part0b.md

 The sample code in this part is actually not relevant at all to the coding techniques of this course.

 > Some might wonder why `xhttp` object is used instead of the modern `fetch`.
-  This is due to not wanting to go into promises at all yet, and the code having a secondary role in this part.
+  This is because we don't want to get into promises at all yet, and the code having a secondary role in this part.
-  We will return to modern ways to make requests to the server in part 2.
+  We'll discuss savvier ways to make requests to the server in part 2.

 Immediately after fetching the `script` tag, the browser begins to execute the code.